gwpy/gwpy/docs/timeseries/plot.rst

    >>> plot.gca().legend()
    >>> plot.show()

-The third method of achieving the same result is by importing and accessing the `~gwpy.plot.Plot` object directly:
+The third method of achieving the same result is by importing and accessing the `~pdpy.plot.Plot` object directly:

 .. plot::
    :include-source:
    :context: close-figs

-   >>> from gwpy.plot import Plot
+   >>> from pdpy.plot import Plot
    >>> plot = Plot(l1hoft, h1hoft)
    >>> plot.show()

-Using the `~gwpy.plot.Plot` directly allows for greater customisation.
+Using the `~pdpy.plot.Plot` directly allows for greater customisation.
 The ``separate=True`` keyword argument can be used to plot each `TimeSeries` on its own axes, with ``sharex=True`` given to link the time scales for each :class:`~matplotlib.axes.Axes`: